phidra/notes/2021-04-03-the-single-responsibility-principle-revisited.md

 > This brings us to an obvious question: how do we do that?

-Sa réponse : cohésion et coupling :
+Sa réponse : c'est lié aux notions de cohésion et coupling.

 ## Cohesion